SlenderFox/HeatStreetTalentsRevival/ideas.md

 ### Shockproof
 - Remove speed bonus, passthrough, and armour.
 ## Active Abilities
 - Have a cooldown.
-Activated with melee.
-Expensive to purchase into but free to swap.
-Often ignored.
+- Activated with melee.
+- Expensive to purchase into but free to swap.
+- Often ignored.
 ## Talents
 - No talents with quick melee to avoid any conflicts with active abilities.
-- What if I made 3 talents per hero, two abilities and one ult.
+- Current scope is 2 talents per hero.
 - Hack should disable talents.
-- Should I sort heroes in this list by name or release date?
 ### Ana
 ### Ashe
 #### White phosphourous